openpublishoperation/azure-content/articles/active-directory/active-directory-aadconnect-design-concepts.md

-<properties
+---
-   pageTitle="Azure AD Connect: Design concepts | Microsoft Azure" description="This topic details certain implementation design areas" services="active-directory" documentationCenter="" authors="AndKjell" manager="stevenpo"
+title: 'Azure AD Connect: Design concepts | Microsoft Azure'
-   editor=""/>

-<tags
-   ms.service="active-directory"
-   ms.devlang="na"
-   ms.topic="article"
-   ms.tgt_pltfrm="na"
-   ms.workload="Identity"
-   ms.date="02/16/2016"
-   ms.author="andkjell"/>
+description: This topic details certain implementation design areas
+services: active-directory
+documentationcenter:
+authors: AndKjell
+manager: stevenpo
+editor:

+ms.service: active-directory
+ms.devlang: na
+ms.topic: article
+ms.tgt_pltfrm: na
+ms.workload: Identity
+ms.date: 02/16/2016
+ms.author: andkjell

+---
 # Azure AD Connect: Design concepts
 The purpose of this topic is to describe areas which must be thought through during the implementation design of Azure AD Connect.
 This is a deep dive on certain areas and these concept are briefly described in other topics as well.